zenustech/zeno_addon_wizard/README.md

 ./run.py
 ```

+Then open `graphs/MyPrimitiveOps.zsg` and click `Run`.

 # Coding

-The `YourProject/` is a demo project for showing how to add custom nodes in ZENO.
+The `YourProject/` is a demo project for showing how to add custom nodes in ZENO with its C++ API.

 See [MyPrimitiveOps.cpp](YourProject/MyPrimitiveOps.cpp) for custom primitive operation.
 See [CustomNumber.cpp](YourProject/CustomNumber.cpp) for defining custom object.

+Let me know if you need more demos here by opening an [issue](https://github.com/zenustech/zeno_addon_wizard/issues).